-Illinois Gov. Pritzker takes his fight for abortion access national with a new dark-money group
+Illinois Gov. Pritzker takes his fight for abortion access national with a new self-funded group

 “My commitment to protecting and expanding reproductive rights has been lifelong,” Pritzker, who has often recalled attending abortion-rights rallies with his mother as a child, said in a prepared statement.
 “Think Big America is dedicated to ensuring the fundamental right of reproductive choice for individuals everywhere — regardless of their state of residence, religion, race, or socioeconomic status.”

 Think Big America is a 501(c)(4) nonprofit, a so-called dark money organization, which is not required by federal law to disclose its donors.
-The group’s spokesperson, Natalie Edelstein, said Pritzker is thus far the lone donor.
-She would add only that his contribution has been “substantial” and sufficient to cover initial contributions to the other states’ campaigns.
+But the group’s spokesperson, Natalie Edelstein, said Pritzker is the lone donor.
+No one else has been solicited for a contribution, although that’s an option for the future.
+Edelstein would add only that Pritzker’s outlay has been “substantial” and sufficient to cover initial contributions to the other states’ campaigns.

 A three-person board directing operations for Think Big America includes Desiree Rogers, former White House social secretary under President Barack Obama; Chicago state Rep. Margaret Croke; and Chicago Alderwoman Michelle Harris.